These Mini Vegan Cinnamon Rolls are so fun a cute to serve at any occasion. They’re loved by kids and adults alike, and very simple to make.

 Who’s ready to kick the mid-week blues to the curb with some serious yumminess?????

 The other thing is that they are one of the things that give me an inferiority complex every time without fail.
-See, my mom has made the world’s best cinnamon rolls ever since I can remember and they are just one of those things that I’ve never felt I could make as good as hers, so why bother try, you know?
+See, my mom has made the world’s best cinnamon rolls ever since I can remember.
+They are just one of those things that I’ve never felt I could make as good as hers, so why bother try, you know?

 She usually only makes them for special occasions and stuff because, and she’d tell you this herself, she can’t make them without going all out.
 I think a motto that would fit her well here is go big or go home.
 Ha, she’s always saying that she’d be so fired if she ever tried to work in a pizza parlor because she would literally spend half an hour arranging her toppings.
 Ah, just one of the countless things I love about my mom.